 In some cases, the trucking company is at fault for failing to properly train its employees.
 Truck driving companies must ensure that they hire drivers who have a valid commercial truck driving license.
 They should also conduct background checks to ensure that they do not hire a truck driver who has a record of traffic accidents or a criminal background that could indicate they cannot drive safely.
 Trucking companies also have a duty to comply with all of the guidelines set forth by federal and local governments.
 When truck driving companies fail to use reasonable care in hiring and employee management, and that breach of their duty causes a truck accident, they are liable for the injuries caused by the accident.

-Contact Our Experienced Lawyers as Soon as Possible
+Contact Our Experienced Boston Truck Accident Attorneys as Soon as Possible